 At West Virginia University

 - Members of the Eddie Brzostek Lab helped judge a local school science fair in May 2018 that focused on how light, nutrients, and talking to plants impacted growth.
-Later in the day, the team participated in a family Science, Technology, Engineering and Mathematics (STEM) fair, which included activities to introduce students and families to the science of climate change, and how soil respiration shifted as a function of air and soil temperature as well as carbon content.
+Later in the day, the team participated in a family Science, Technology, Engineering and Mathematics (STEM) fair, which included activities to introduce students and families to science, and how soil respiration shifted as a function of air and soil temperature as well as carbon content.
 The team also walked families through a poster showing how bioenergy grasses might help mitigate future environmental change and provide energy security.

 - A field site event in West Virginia in June 2018 (photo, right) was attended by 100 elementary school students, who learned about carbon and nitrogen cycling in ecosystems — and how healthy ecosystems store carbon, provide clean water, and promote biodiversity.
 The students measured photosynthesis, soil respiration, invertebrate diversity, nutrient levels, and root biomass.